delphictech/rest-api-comparison/README.md

-# Node vs Go REST API Comparison
+# REST API Comparison

-This repository contains basic REST APIs implemented in both Node.js and Go, designed to help developers familiar with one language learn the other quickly.
+This repository contains basic REST APIs implemented in several backend languages and frameworks.
+This repo is designed to help developers familiar with one language learn the other quickly.

 ## Contents

 - [Node.js](./node): Node.js REST API examples
 - [Go](./go): Go REST API examples

-## Quick Start

 ## Why This Repository?